rjbs/imap-extensions-suggestions/draft-ietf-mailmaint-imap-extensions-suggestions.md

 This extension adds a new command (ESEARCH, not to be confused with the ESEARCH capability) which can search multiple mailboxes at once.
 This makes searches both faster and more efficient.
-Without multisearch, searching multiple mailboxes will require the client pipeline a series of SELECT and SEARCH command.
+Without multisearch, searching multiple mailboxes will require the client to pipeline a series of SELECT and SEARCH command.
 Combining these into as single command may also permit the server to perform a much more efficient search.